 The Orchard framework currently implements the following loaders:

 This loader looks in in "~/bin" directory for a assembly name corresponding to the module name specified in "module.txt".
 If the assembly exists, it is loaded and all its types are returned.
 This loader is useful when someone wants to deploy an Orchard web site where all modules are pre-compiled and stored in "~/bin", in a typical "asp.net web application" way.

 If "module.txt" indicates a module from the "~/Core" folder, the CoreExtensionLoader returns the types from the "Orchard.Core.<moduleMame>" namespace of the "Orchard.Core" assembly.
 "Orchard.Core" is a special assembly containing modules that are "core" to the system, i.e. offering basic functionality on top of the Orchard Framework.

 "Precompiled Module" Loader

 If "module.txt" indicates a module from the "~/Modules" folder, the PrecompiledExtensionLoader looks for an assembly named "<ModuleName>" in the "~/Modules/<ModuleName>/bin" folder.
 If the file exists, it's is copied to the

-~/App_Data/Dependencies folder, which is a special folder used to ASP.NET to look for additional assemblies outside of the traditional "~/bin" folder.
+~/App_Data/Dependencies folder, which is a special folder used by ASP.NET to look for additional assemblies outside of the traditional "~/bin" folder.

 "Dynamic Module" Loader